diogoalmeidad/data-repository/08_google_analytics.md

    - Session source data: There's first user session source or event level, but not session level in BigQuery;
    - ClientID is an unique identifier based on the 'ga_' 1st party cookie -> when cookies are rejected, privacy_info.analytics_storage and privacy_info.ads_storage is set to 'No', making user_id and user_pseudo_id NULL values;
    - 'collected_traffic' dimensions are event-level data, while 'traffic_source' is user-level data.
 The former is parsed from the events page_location and page_referrer in an easier format, not relying on cookies;
+   - collected_traffic_source is expected to show null values for events where no traffic source dimensions have been observed.
+A simplified session consists of 5 pageviews and one key event and the user came through a Google Ads campaign.
+In this case, only the first pageview will actually carry observable campaign information, all other events and key event will not.
+As an expected result, only the first pageview row in BQ will populate values in the collected_traffic_source dimensions, while pageviews 2-5 and the key event will show null.

  ## GA4 Updates:
  - [Conversion counting](https://support.google.com/analytics/answer/13366706?utm_source=convertkit&utm_medium=email&utm_campaign=New+Simmer+course+released%2C+plenty+of+Google-related+news...+%E2%80%93+Simmer+Newsletter+%2353%20-%2010611678): It is now possible to count conversion per event (5 conversions in a session = 5 conversions) and per session (5 conversions in a session = 1 conversion);